-Everyone who's obsessed with cooking can appreciate the culinary arts talents of top chefs like Emeril Lagasse.
-Those who love to see delicious food made in front of their eyes love watching Lagasse strut his star-quality stuff on the more than 2,000 cooking shows he's hosted.
-Then there's his 15 best-selling cookbooks on topics ranging from New Orleans cuisine to using local ingredients to cooking for kids.
+It's not difficult to appreciate the culinary arts talents of professional chefs like Emeril Lagasse.
 But when all's said and done, it's Lagasse's commitment to the health and sustainability of his restaurants' communities that continues to impress and inspire us.

 Culinary Arts Childhood